mkmat/ETH-Computational-Thinking-Labs/README.md

 ### Help with debugging your python code

 There are various options (email addresses available from the course page)
-1. Send us your questions if they can be potentially answered without seeing your code.
+1. Leave a message in the Discussion section of your github classroom assignment.
-2. If you have vscode + live share installed, send us an invitation as described [above](#liveshare)
+2. Send us your questions if they can be potentially answered without seeing your code.
-3. If you are editing your code at Overleaf, invite us to your Overleaf project as described [above](#overleaf), and if done so already, write in the Overleaf chat, or contact us.
+3. If you have vscode + live share installed, send us an invitation as described [above](#liveshare)
-4. Leave a message in the github classroom.
+4. If you are editing your code at Overleaf, invite us to your Overleaf project as described [above](#overleaf), and if done so already, write in the Overleaf chat, or contact us.